AiLiveSim/spconv1.0/README.md

     export "CUDA_HOME=$CONDA_PREFIX"
     which nvcc # Check that the correct nvcc-compiler is found
     ```
-8. `Boost` will be loaded from the conda environment if found exactly here `$ENV{CONDA_PREFIX}/Library/lib/cmake/Boost-1.85.0`.<br>
-If not found, cmake will try to find an installed version through environment variable paths.
-If `Boost` is not found in the system, CMake tries to fetch a header only version.
-If this fails, you need to install `Boost`.<br>
-With conda:
+8. If Conda environment has been activated, CMake will search for Boost in the directory `$ENV{CONDA_PREFIX}/Library/lib/cmake/Boost-1.85.0`.
+CMake searches for Boost using CONFIG mode as per this documentation [FindBoost](https://cmake.org/cmake/help/latest/module/FindBoost.html).
+If you are building spconv1.0 outside of a Conda environment, in Ubuntu you can install Boost as follows:
     ```bash
-    conda install boost
+    sudo apt-get install libboost-all-dev
     ```
-    On ubuntu system:
+    Or using Conda
     ```bash
-    sudo apt-get install libboost-all-dev
+    conda install boost
     ```
 9. Build the package: `python setup.py bdist_wheel`
 10. Install the package: `pip install ./dist/spconv-1.0-cp310-cp310-linux_x86_64.whl`